StevenLooman/nen1878reader/README.md

-GBKN Reader
+NEN1878 Reader
 ===

-GBKN Reader is a NodeJS module to read GBKN data in the NEN1878 data format.
+NEN1878 Reader is a NodeJS module to read data in the NEN1878 data format.
 The NEN1878 data format can be found at [1].
 More information about GBKN can be found at [2].
 At the time of writing, an example file can be found at [3].

 See example.js on how to use this module.